 - Monday - Friday: 8:00 am - 5:00 pm

-Located on the main floor of the hospital, sells a variety of specialty gift items, magazines, greeting cards, candy, books and clothing.
-Proceeds from the gift shop support special hospital projects that enhance patient care.
+Located on the main floor of the hospital, the Gift Shop offers a variety of unique gifts for our patients, visitors and associates.
+Proceeds from the Gift Shop support special hospital projects that enhance patient care.

 Food & Beverage Services